CMU-313/CMU-313.github.io/assignments/HW3.md

 Then, you will do so, over the course of a 2-week sprint, while establishing and following a good software engineering process, including appropriate git flow and testing of the eventual feature.
 Specifically, this entails:

 1. Do an initial sprint planning meeting.
 Assess your feature options and choose which one you will implement first, for this assignment.
 Construct your *backlog* (decompose the task, roughly estimate the time required for the sub-tasks, identify dependencies, and plan the implementation accordingly).
 The selected feature should (1) be able to be divided into at least N (the number of team members in your team) sub-features, and (2) require you to make changes in each of the three layers of Teedy's stack.

-2. Perform a 2-week sprint to implement and test the feature in question.
+2. Perform a 2-week sprint to implement and user test the feature in question.
 You will likely not have time to produce a perfect feature, but you should be able to produce a reasonable prototype.

 3. Throughout the project, track your time investment, synchronize tasks with your team, and regularly update the plan.
 Take meeting minutes and track how you divide up the work.

-4. Document your code/feature, testing approach, and process and decision-making.
+4. Document your code/feature, user testing approach, and process and decision-making.
 It should be easy for the TA to run and test your feature within Teedy.

-We encourage you to read and follow the Team Policy, which has suggestions for effective group work in a course setting (you may have to adapt some of these suggestions for collaborating on a software project, but you may still find the structure helpful).
-It is separately linked from the assignment in Canvas.
+We encourage you to read and follow the [Team Policy](/assets/pdfs/team_policy.pdf), which has suggestions for effective group work in a course setting (you may have to adapt some of these suggestions for collaborating on a software project, but you may still find the structure helpful).

 Plan carefully to decide which features to develop, and in what order, and then start writing code effectively as a team.